-To further protect your data from being accessed when you are online, navigate the menus and get an understanding of the privacy and security controls which are available to you on the website.
+To further protect your data, learn about websites you use a lot.
+Navigate the menus and get an understanding of the privacy and security controls.

-29. Do not send sensitive information over unsecured networks
+29. Don’t send sensitive information over unsecured networks

-Hackers or criminals can intercept the information and can compromise your bank accounts, commit fraud in your name or even steal your identity.
+Hackers can intercept your information.
+They can steal your bank account info, commit fraud in your name, or even steal your identity.

-There are no guarantees of real data privacy online.
-Storing your most important data and information online by using a cloud service must be done with caution.
-You must decide if you really need to keep your private and confidential information in the cloud for easy access at all times.
+You must decide if you really need to keep your sensitive information in the cloud for easy access at all times.

 The benefits of doing this are two-fold.
-Firstly, you can keep the backup device under lock and key until you need to access it, and secondly, it keeps the sensitive data offline and therefore unable to be compromised in case of loss or theft.
+Firstly, you can keep the backup device hidden until you need it.

 31. Encrypted cloud service